 Certified members of ATIA – whether interpreters or translators – go through a rigorous examinations or admissions process which involves assessing their specialized training, skills, and experience according to national standards or through expert peer review.
 Additionally, all certified ATIA members are bound by the Association’s Code of Ethics which protects both the professionals and you, the client.
 Simply put, the quality of work from certified members of ATIA and the peace of mind offered our exceptional standards is unparalleled.

-A translator is a professional who translates written materials from one language into another while maintaining the style and meaning of the original work.
-If you require written documents of any kind to be transferred between languages, you need a translator.
 An interpreter is responsible for enabling two or more people with very different backgrounds, perceptions and languages to orally communicate to their mutual satisfaction.
 If you need spoken words transferred between languages in virtually any setting, you require an interpreter.
 Interpreters cannot translate your documents unless they are also translators and translators cannot interpret for you unless they are also interpreters.

 Associate translators and Interpreters have passed ATIA's Code of Ethics exam and all other requirements to be admitted as associate members.
 They are accumulating experience in order to write the certification examination or submit a portfolio for review.
 Certified Translators and Interpreters of ATIA start as Associate members; then they pass the examinations, or a portfolio review, to become certified.
 Some Certified members obtained their title through another provincial sister association in Canada.